-In Part 1, we discuss existing research addressing procedural justice and sexual violence, set in the context of the challenges facing survivors in criminal justice.
-Part 2 outlines our empirical methodology and sample.
-Part 3 presents our findings and revised principles of procedural justice, stressing the importance of a feminist, intersectional and situated approach.
+In part one, we discuss existing research addressing procedural justice and sexual violence, set in the context of the challenges facing survivors in criminal justice.
+Part two outlines our empirical methodology and sample.
+Part three presents our findings and revised principles of procedural justice, stressing the importance of a feminist, intersectional, and situated approach.
 We close by reaffirming that a survivor-centred understanding of procedural justice is vital for informing improved policing responses, and to better instil a sense of justice for survivors.

-Sexual violence and the justice gap
+Sexual Violence and the Justice Gap

 There has been enduring attention to the 'justice gap' for sexual violence survivors and in recent years, attention to the justice gap has reached a critical juncture in England and Wales.
-Less than one in five rapes are reported to the police (Office for National Statistics 2021) and those who do report experience disproportionately poor criminal justice outcomes and are less likely to support prosecution (Kelly et al. 2005; Hohl and Stanko 2015; Smith et al. 2024).
-Only a small minority (3.6 per cent) of police-recorded rapes result in a suspect being charged (Ministry of Justice.
-2024), and victim attrition remains high (HM Government 2021).
-Rape has effectively been 'decriminalised' (Centre for Women's Justice [CWJ] et al. 2020; Victims Commissioner 2020), and 'rape victims are continually and systematically failed by the criminal justice system' (Criminal Justice Joint Inspectorates [CJII] 2022).
+Less than one in five rapes are reported to the police (Office for National Statistics 2021) and those who do report experience disproportionately poor criminal justice outcomes and are less likely to support prosecution (Hohl and Stanks 2015; Kelly et al. 2005; Smith et al. 2024).
+Only a small minority (3.6%) of police recorded rapes result in a suspect being charged (Ministry of Justice, 2024), and victim attrition remains high (HM Government 2021).
+Rape has effectively been 'decriminalised' (Centre for Women's Justice [CWJ] et al. 2020; Victims Commissioner 2020), and 'rape victims are continually and systematically failed by the criminal justice system' (Criminal Justice Joint Inspectorates [CJJI] 2022).